 Your child’s classroom is their learning spot!
 When visitors come to the room, students are distracted and learning stops.
 Please understand that we try our best to make sure that every minute of the school day is used to help your child achieve to their fullest potential.
 Privacy rights and safety concerns are also considerations as to why we do not allow you to observe in classrooms.
 Please understand our concerns.

+Classroom DOJO

 You will be given an invitation to DOJO during the first week of school.
 This invitation will have a specific code for you to use.
 DOJO gives you and your child’s teacher a quick communication tool and lets you see how your child is doing during the day when the teacher gives or takes away points for behavior and work.
 Office staff also use DOJO to quickly release valuable information.
 Please check DOJO often throughout the day.

 Conferences